-beginning Fall 2026: Cedar Cohort
+Beginning Fall 2026: Cedar Cohort

-Planetary dharma - Two Year Flagship Program
+Planetary Dharma - Two Year Flagship Program

-Awaken the Bodhisattva Within - Applications open
+Awaken the Bodhisattva Within - Applications Now Open!

 Join us for a transformative journey taking place over two academic years:

-• Fall & Spring Semesters 2026-2027
+Fall & Spring Semesters 2026-2027

-• Fall & Spring Semesters 2027-2028
+Fall & Spring Semesters 2027-2028

 This course is designed to support the awakening of the Bodhisattva within you.
 In a world marked by profound challenges and unprecedented opportunities, the Fourth Turning of the Dharma calls for a renewed commitment to sacred humanism through psycho-education and spiritual practice that meets the needs of our time.